jtreagan/Question-Bank-Creator/README.md

    * lib_utils
    * lib_myfltk

-These libraries have been pushed to Github and their repositories are public and accessible.
-However, I am still in the process of setting them up for contributions.
-If you see something there that you would like to work on, message me and we'll go from there.
+These libraries have been documented, but could use fine tuning and examples need to be added to the documention.
+Their repositories are set up for contributions, so if you see something that you would like to work on, do a pull request and we can go from there.

 ## Author

    * John T. Reagan
    * johntreagan@gmail.com